Please see the Facebook page for specific times and more information!

 Shabbat– Friday at sundown to an hour after sunset Saturday.
 This is the first holy day given in Lev.
 23. No work permitted according to Torah.

-Rosh Chodesh-New month/moon on the Hebrew calendar.
+Rosh Chodesh– Each new month/moon on the Hebrew calendar.
 Shofar is blown and special prayers are recited.

-The Feast of Unleavened Bread– Seven full days of eating no leaven.
-This includes yeast & baking soda, though eggs are ok.
+The Feast of Unleavened Bread– As part of Passover or Pesach, this feast is celebrated by refraining from any foods containing leven throughout the seven days of Passover.
+This includes yeast & baking soda/powder, though eggs are ok.
 No work permitted on the first and last day.

-Yom Kippur [Day of Atonement]: No work permitted and a 24 hour complete fast day.
+Yom Kippur [Day of Atonement]: Yom Kippur, also known as the Day of Atonement, is the holiest day of the year.
+Its central themes are atonement and repentance.
+It is traditionally observed with an approximate 25-hour period of fasting and intensive prayer.
 Children 11 & below and the sick are exempt.
 Elderly, people with health issues, or pregnant can do a Daniel fast- veg. & water.

 Check out our Facebook page or Weekly Announcements for specific info about when or how we will be celebrating each Holy Day.